 - Food aversions: My normal foods (things like salads, protein and veggies) weren’t appealing at all.
 Luckily, I still enjoyed eating eggs so they became my go-to protein option.
 Somedays I would end up having eggs for breakfast and lunch.

 I feel so lucky to only have very mind morning sickness.
 This can be the most challenging and uncomfortable symptom that can stick with new mama’s well into their second trimester or throughout their pregnancy.
-Thankfully, I had cramps or spotting and I only experienced very mild bloating and constipation a few times throughout the entire first trimester.
+Thankfully, I never had cramps or spotting and I only experienced very mild bloating and constipation a few times throughout the entire first trimester.
 Bloating and constipation are common first trimester symptoms that have to due to your rising progesterone levels.
 I’m not 100% sure why I didn’t experience much if any.
 I do prioritize my gut health with probiotics, fiber and staying hydrated.
 So this may have helped!